maziac/DeZog/documentation/Usage.md

 - name: The (human readable) name of DeZog as it appears in vscode.
 - unitTests: Only required if the configuration contains unit tests.
 Leave empty if you don't provide unit tests.
 Only one configuration can have this attribute set to true.
 - remoteType: For DeZog to work it is necessary to connect it to some 'Remote'.
 This can be an emulator like ZEsarUX, the internal ZX simulator or real ZX NExt HW connected via serial interface (Note: the serial interface is currently under evelopment).
-    - "zxsim": Use the internal simulator.
+    - "zsim": Use the internal simulator.
 See [Internal ZX Simulator](#internal-zx-simulator).
     - "zrcp": Use ZEsarUX through the ZRCP (ZEsarUX Remote Control Protocol) via a socket.
 See [ZEsarUX](#zesarux).
     - "serial": Use a (USB-) serial connection connected to the UART of the ZX Next.
 See [Serial Interface](#serial-interface).
 - zhostname: The host's name.
 Only required for "remoteType": "zrcp".